stfbk/CryptoAC/Documentation/README.md

 ## Architecture

-*CryptoAC* implements and integrates several software modules which are differently combined based on the chosen scenario (e.g., IoT, Cloud) and CAC scheme.
+*CryptoAC* implements and integrates several software modules which are differently combined based on the chosen scenario (e.g., Cloud.
+IoT) and CAC schemes.
 At high-level, *CryptoAC* provides the following modules:
 * [**Proxy**](./Proxy) - the core of *CryptoAC*: it performs cryptographic computations and allows agents to interface with the system through both a React web app and RESTful APIs.;
 * [**Reference Monitor**](./RM) - mediates users' requests to add and write files and ensures compliance with the AC policy;
 * [**Metadata Manager**](./MM) - manages metadata such as public cryptographic keys and the AC policy;